antarctica/bas-style-kit-docs/site/v0.6.1/components/navbar.md

   included="yes"
 %}

-Add the `.bsk-fixed-bottom` class and include a [container]({{ 'core/layout/#containers' | prepend: site.baseurl }}) to fix a navbar to the bottom of the page.
+Add the `.bsk-navbar-fixed-bottom` class and include a [container]({{ 'core/layout/#containers' | prepend: site.baseurl }}) to fix a navbar to the bottom of the page.

 Additional CSS rules, such as the example below, are needed to prevent the navbar covering up other page content.